Commercial Credit Adjusters

 (c.c.a.)
 Commercial Credit Adjusters Ltd. Montréal, QC 400368

-Source: Office de la protection du consommateur (February 2026)
+Source: Office de la protection du consommateur (March 2026)

-What to do if Commercial Credit Adjusters calls you (step-by-step)
+What to do if Commercial Credit Adjusters calls you (step by step)

 Step 1: Ask for written verification.
 Get the original creditor's name, the amount claimed, the date of last activity, and the account number.
-Don't confirm anything until you have this in writing.
+Don't confirm anything until you've reviewed everything in writing.

-Step 3: Protect your personal information.
-Don't share your address, date of birth, or banking details until you're sure the contact is real and the debt is yours.
+Step 2: Don't share personal details.
+No address, date of birth or banking information until you've confirmed the debt is yours.

-Step 4: Dispute the debt in writing if it is incorrect.
-Ask for proof.
-Keep copies of everything.
+Step 4: Dispute the debt in writing if it's wrong.
+Keep copies of everything you send.

-Step 6: Talk to a Licensed Insolvency Trustee if the debt is real and you can't manage it.
-The first consultation is free.
+Step 7: Talk to a Licensed Insolvency Trustee or non-profit credit counselling service if you owe the debt and can't pay.

 Source: Government of Canada (FCAC) – Dealing with a debt collector